-With a collection of interactive data visualization tools, Partners for Our Children’s Child Well-Being Data Portal promotes access to and understanding of child welfare by providing detailed, customizable information about the vulnerable children and families served by human service systems in Washington State and beyond.
+With a collection of interactive data visualization tools, the Child Well-Being Data Portal promotes access to and understanding of child welfare by providing detailed, customizable information about the vulnerable children and families served by human service systems in Washington State and beyond.

-The Child Well-Being Data Portal is a project of Partners for Our Children (POC).
-POC works to bring tools such as the Data Portal to social workers, parents, advocates, and policy-makers that will help improve the lives of vulnerable children and families in Washington State, especially those touched by the child welfare system.
+The Child Well-Being Data Portal is a joint project of the Center for Social Sector Analytics & Technology (CSSAT) and Partners for Our Children (POC).
+CSSAT and POC work to bring tools such as the Data Portal to social workers, parents, advocates, and policy-makers that will help improve the lives of vulnerable children and families in Washington State, especially those touched by the child welfare system.

 Where does the data come from?

-The data for our visualization tools come from multiple source, most notably from Children’s Administration (CA).
-Through a partnership with CA, we have access to quarterly deidentified data extracts from FamLink, the case management information system that CA adopted in 2009.
+The data for our visualization tools come from multiple source, most notably from the Washington State Department of Children, Youth & Families (DCYF).
+Through a partnership with DCYF, we have access to quarterly deidentified data extracts from FamLink, the case management information system used by DCYF.
 In addition, data comes from the US Census Bureau, Washington’s Office of Financial Management, the National Data Archive of Child Abuse and Neglect (NDACAN), and other sources as indicated.

 How can I use the data?